medipixel/monochrome/_posts/2018-12-18-NIPS2018-Imitation_Learning.md

 <figure>
   <img src="/img/imitation/reward_bc_test.PNG" width="60%" alt="">
   <figcaption>  The trained network is used to generate steering commands from a single front-facing
-center camera. from <a href="https://arxiv.org/pdf/1604.07316.pdf">End to End Learning for Self-Driving Cars</a>
+center camera.<br>from <a href="https://arxiv.org/pdf/1604.07316.pdf">End to End Learning for Self-Driving Cars , Bojarski et al. 2016</a>
   </figcaption>
 </figure>